Why Do New Car Tires Wear Out So Fast? Top 10 reasons

 Uneven Surface

 If you frequently drive on uneven or unpaved surfaces, this can also cause the tires to wear out prematurely.
-The uneven surface puts additional stress on the tires, causing them to flex and wear down.
+The uneven surface puts additional stress on the tires, causing them to flex and the surface to wear down faster due to the

 If you want to prolong the life of your tires, it’s important to avoid driving on unpaved roads whenever possible.